-Each doctoral student at the IMPRS on Multiscale Bio-Systems is supervised by two faculty members of the school.
-In addition to that, each student will choose a third person (the mentor) from the rest of the faculty.
+Each doctoral student at the IMPRS on Multiscale Bio-Systems is supervised by at least two faculty members of the school.
+In addition to that, each student chooses an additional person (the mentor) from the rest of the faculty.
 The mentor is typicaly not directly involved in the research project.
-The two supervisors and the mentor compose the thesis committee of the doctoral student.
+The supervisors and the mentor compose the thesis committee of the doctoral student.
 They will meet on a regular basis together with the student and discuss the progress as well as give suggestions for courses and activities that will complement the training of the student.

-The IMPRS will organize courses on transferable skills (time management, presentation skills, scientific writing, grant writing).
-In addition to that, the IMPRS organizes two meetings per year at which the whole school meets and an overview course covering all aspects of the school's research topics.
+The IMPRS will organize courses on transferable skills (e.g. time management, presentation skills, scientific writing, grant writing).
+In addition to that, the IMPRS organizes two meetings per year at which the whole school meets and a lecture series covering all aspects of the school's research topics.
 While these activities are compulsory for all IMPRS students, each student may have to attend and pass courses, which are useful to complete his or her scientific training.

 Students will have the opportunity to organize their own workshop once a year.
 Funding for the workshop will be made available through the school: topics, speakers and all the organizational details will be decided by the students.
 Moreover, students will be encouraged to visit conferences and workshop in order to present their research results.

 Applications and selection

 A new deadline for application will be presumably set to be around end of January 2015.
 Everyone, who has the required scientific background, is welcome to apply.
 There will be a first selection based on the documents in the application to create a short list of applicants, who will be contacted for an interview, if necessary.
 Students accepted for the project will then receive a research stipend for three years.
 Selection will be made taking both the general qualifications of the candidate and the specific requirements of the project into account.
 Interested applicants should first take a look at the list of proposed projects for this call and then follow our application procedure.

 Location and organization